-- A presumption of capacity every adult has the right to make his or her own decisions and must be assumed to have capacity to do so unless it is proved otherwise - Supporting individuals to make their own decisions a person must be given all practicable help before anyone treats them as not being able to make their own decisions - Unwise decisions just because an individual makes what might be an unwise decision, they should not be assumed to lack capacity to make that decision - Best Interests an act done, or decision made under the Act for or on behalf of a person who lacks capacity must be done in their best interests. - Least restrictive option anything done for or on behalf of a or her own decisions and must be assumed to have capacity to do so.
+- A presumption of capacity every adult has the right to make his or her own decisions and must be assumed to have capacity to do so unless it is proved otherwise - Supporting individuals to make their own decisions a person must be given all practicable help before anyone treats them as not being able to make their own decisions - Unwise decisions just because an individual makes what might be an unwise decision, they should not be assumed to lack capacity to make that decision - Best Interests an act done, or decision made under the Act for or on behalf of a person who lacks capacity must be done in their best interests. - Least restrictive option - anything done for or on behalf of a person who lacks capacity must consider whether it is possible to decide or act in a way that would interfere less with the person's rights and freedoms of action, or whether there is a need to decide or act at all.